Prajwalsonekar2004/PowerBI-SQL-Pizza-Sales-Analysis/README.md

 # 🍕 Power BI & SQL Project | Data Analyst Portfolio | End to End | Beginner to Expert

 ##  Project Overview
 The goal of this project is to analyze **Pizza Sales Data** using SQL for data extraction and cleaning, and **Power BI** for visualization and reporting.
+Project inspired by the “Pizza Sales Analysis” tutorial by Data Tutorials (YouTube) — helped in understanding data modeling, DAX measures, and dashboard building in Power BI.

 ##  Objectives
 - Understand sales performance of different pizza categories and sizes